MicrosoftDocs/azure-docs/articles/azure-monitor/app/java-in-process-agent.md

 ### Send custom telemetry by using the 2.x SDK

 1. Add `applicationinsights-core-2.6.3.jar` to your application.
-All 2.x versions are supported by Application Insights Java 3.x, but it's worth using the latest version if you have a choice:
+All 2.x versions are supported by Application Insights Java 3.x.
+If you have a choice. it's worth using the latest version:

     ```xml
     <dependency>